HDRUK/gateway-api/README.md

     "name": "gateway-api"
 }
 ```
-- gatewayWeb2Root - should be the path to you gateway web cloned repo
+- gatewayWeb2Root - should be the path to you gateway web cloned repo.
 - name - should be `gateway-api`.
-This is used by Tilt/Helm and K8s to name your final built and deployed image
+This is used by Tilt/Helm and K8s to name your final built and deployed image.

 ## Building
 From the root of the cloned gateway-api directory run `tilt up`.
 This will run both the API.